 Dortmund is already a successful location for science and is now developing even further with its "Masterplan Science".

-With six universities and 19 internationally respected non-university research establishments, Dortmund provides a wide-ranging, high quality research environment.
+With seven universities and 19 internationally respected non-university research establishments, Dortmund provides a wide-ranging, high quality research environment.

 Dortmund - City of Science

 The more than 52,000 students and almost 11,000 staff at the scientific establishments and universities here play an important role in Dortmund society and have considerable direct and indirect economic impacts.

 Science is also a motor for social and economic structural change and is a pacemaker for regional development.
 In order to continue strengthening Dortmund as a scientific location, in the summer of 2011 the City Council resolved to develop a "Masterplan Science" for Dortmund.

 On 13 June 2013, with a large majority, the City Council adopted the "Masterplan Science" which had been drafted in cooperation with the universities, scientific institutes, local businesses and the arts scene in Dortmund.

 The Masterplan is the shared product of a large number of establishments from the worlds of science, business, the arts and society in the city who have all agreed to work proactively towards its implementation.
 The Masterplan, with approximately 100 proposals for action, is now in the implementation phase, and is being accompanied by Prof. Dr. Detlef Müller-Böling, the facilitator of the Masterplan process.